2-hydroxy-1,4-benzoquinone reductase

-The 3 substrates of this enzyme are 2-hydroxy-1,4-benzoquinone, NADH, and H^{+}, whereas its two products are 1,2,4-trihydroxybenzene and NAD^{+}.
+The three substrates of this enzyme are hydroxy-1,4-benzoquinone, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are hydroxyquinol and oxidised NAD^{+}.

-This enzyme participates in gamma-hexachlorocyclohexane degradation and 1,4-dichlorobenzene degradation.
+This enzyme participates in the metabolism of 2,4,5-trichlorophenoxyacetic acid in the bacteria Burkholderia cepacia.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on NADH or NADPH with a quinone or similar compound as acceptor.
 The systematic name of this enzyme class is 2-hydroxy-1,4-benzoquinone:NADH oxidoreductase.
 Other names in common use include hydroxybenzoquinone reductase, 1,2,4-trihydroxybenzene:NAD oxidoreductase, and NADH:2-hydroxy-1,4-benzoquinone oxidoreductase.